jhermann/rituals/README.md

 twine upload -r pypi dist/*
 ```

-If you have any pending changes, staged or unstaged. you'll get an error like this:
+If you have any pending changes, staged or unstaged, you'll get an error like this:

 ![uncommitted changes](https://raw.githubusercontent.com/jhermann/rituals/master/docs/_static/img/invoke-release-prep-changes.png)